Adaptation to the Range in $K$-Armed Bandits: Adaptation to Range Based on AdaHedge: The AHB Strategy

 \subsection{Oblivious Adversarial Bandits}

-In the setting of (fully) oblivious adversarial bandits (see \citealp{cesa2006prediction,audibert2009Minimax}), a range $[m,M]$ is set by the environment, where $m,M$ are real numbers (not necessarily nonnegative), and the environment picks beforehand a sequence $y_1,y_2,\ldots$ of reward vectors in $[m,M]^K$.
+In the setting of fully oblivious adversarial bandits (see \citealp{cesa2006prediction,audibert2009Minimax}), a range $[m,M]$ is set by the environment, where $m,M$ are real numbers, not necessarily nonnegative.
+The player is unaware of $[m,M]$ and will remain so.
+The environment also picks beforehand a sequence $y_1,y_2,\ldots$ of reward vectors in $[m,M]^K$.
 We denote by $y_t = (y_{t,a})_{a \in [K]}$ the components of these vectors.
-The online learning game starts only then: at each round $t \geq 1$, the player picks an arm $A_t \in [K]$, possibly at random according to a probability distribution $p_t = (p_{t,a})_{a \in [K]}$ based on an auxiliary randomization $U_{t-1}$, and then receives and observes $y_{t,A_t}$.
-More formally, a strategy of the player is a sequence of mappings from the observations to the action set, $(U_0, \, y_{1, A_1}, U_1, \, \ldots, \, y_{t-1, A_{t-1}}, U_{t-1}) \mapsto A_t$, where $U_0,U_1,\ldots$ are i.i.d.\ random variables independent from all other random variables and distributed according to a uniform distribution over $[0,1]$.
-At each given time $T \geq 1$, denoting by $y_{1:T} = (y_1,\ldots,y_T)$ the reward vectors, we measure the performance of a strategy through its expected regret:
+The player will observe a component of each of these reward vectors in a sequential fashion, as follows.
+Auxiliary randomizations $U_0,U_1,\ldots$ i.i.d.\ according to a uniform distribution over $[0,1]$ are available.
+At each round $t \geq 1$, the player picks an arm $A_t \in [K]$, possibly at random (thanks to $U_{t-1}$) according to a probability distribution $p_t = (p_{t,a})_{a \in [K]}$, and then receives and observes $y_{t,A_t}$.